 (2015) and Boccaccio: A Critical Guide to the Complete Works

-(2013).
-With Martin Eisner, he is co-editor of A Boccaccian Renaissance: Essays on the Early Modern Impact of Giovanni Boccaccio and His Works
+He has co-edited a book with Martin Eisner entitled A Boccaccian Renaissance: Essays on the Early Modern Impact of Giovanni Boccaccio and His Works

 Other PublicationsCo-edited volume A Boccaccian Renaissance: Essays on the Early Modern Impact of Giovanni Boccaccio and His Works, co-edited with Martin Eisner (Notre Dame, IN: University of Notre Dame Press, 2019).
-Book manuscript in draft form The City of Poetry: Imagining the Civic Role of the Poet in Fourteenth-Century Italy Edited volume in draft form The
+Monograph

 “Love and Death in Pistoia: Decameron